 Section 1.
 General Powers

-The Board of Trustees shall be responsible for the strategic directions and governing policies of the Foundation, which shall have all the power, authority, responsibility, and obligations given the board of directors of a nonprofit corporation under the laws of the District of Columbia.
-The Board of Trustees shall have the power to make Bylaws for the government of the Foundation and to alter, change or amend such Bylaws.
+The Board of Trustees shall have fiduciary responsibility and be responsible for the governing policies of the Foundation and shall have the power, authority, responsibility, and obligations of a nonprofit corporation under the laws of the District Columbia.
+The Board of Trustees shall have the power to make Bylaws for the governance of the Foundation and to alter, change or amend such Bylaws.
+Additions, deletions and revisions of the bylaws must be circulated to the Board of Trustees 30 days prior to any action including approval of such changes.
+The 30 day notification requirement may be waived if the Board of Trustees provides a two-thirds majority to suspend this notice.
+The Governance Committee will undertake a formal review of the bylaws every three years and be responsible for the on-going evaluation of these documents.

 The Board of Trustees of the Foundation shall be the same as the Board of Trustees of the Member, and the meeting requirements applicable to the Board of Trustees of the Member shall also apply to the Board of Trustees of the Foundation.